 - Drizzle extra virgin olive oil

-- Preheat oven to 400° F. Prepare a baking sheet with nonstick spray, foil, or parchment paper.
+- Preheat oven to 400°F. Prepare a baking sheet with parchment paper, nonstick spray, or a light brush of oil.

 - Place fish filets skin side down (if skin on) on baking sheet.
 Blot the fish dry with a paper towel to remove excess moisture.
-Sprinkle with salt and pepper (if not in spice blend), and top with optional garlic.
+Sprinkle with salt and pepper.
+If using, rub on seasonings and top with garlic.
 For less fatty fish, drizzle with a little olive oil.